netsec/Weaponizing-Office/README.md

 ## 1. Excel (.SLK)

-> An SLK file is a file saved in the Symbolic Link (SYLK)[https://en.wikipedia.org/wiki/SYmbolic_LinK_(SYLK)] format created by Microsoft to transfer data between spreadsheet programs and other databases.
+> An SLK file is a file saved in the Symbolic Link (SYLK) format created by Microsoft to transfer data between spreadsheet programs and other databases.

 I found this exploit on [ired.team](https://ired.team/offensive-security/phishing-with-ms-office/phishing-.slk-excel) which gave a great walkthrough oh how to exactact perform RCE in an SLK file.

 ### Excel RCE - Powershell Reverse shell
 ![](excel_NTLMv2_hash_capture.gif)

+More on (Symbolic Link)[https://en.wikipedia.org/wiki/SYmbolic_LinK_(SYLK)] files